Artificial intelligence tools for information retrieval, research, and teaching

 Link to the tool

-Search Tools Based on Text Analysis
+Search and Writing Tools Based on Text Analysis

 Tools based on analyzing large volumes of text to obtain similar texts and/or answer questions.